 If you face charges for theft, burglary or criminal trespass, contact a skilled and experienced Raleigh theft and property crimes defense attorney at Coolidge Law Firm.
-The attorneys at Coolidge Law Firm will seek to have your charges reduced or dismissed, and will passionately fight for your rights, no matter what the charge.
+Our attorneys will seek to have your charges reduced or dismissed, and will passionately fight for your rights, no matter what the charge.

 Information on Crimes Involving Property

 - Penalties for Theft and Property Crime Convictions in Raleigh

 The laws of North Carolina contain several different types of felony and misdemeanor crimes that constitute theft or property offenses.
 The class of the offense often is determined by the value of the property involved, whether a firearm or violent threat was used and if the offender had prior theft or property convictions.

 According to N.C.G.S. § 14-72, larceny of goods valued at more than $1,000 is a Class H felony.
 Larceny of goods less than $1,000 is considered a Class 1 misdemeanor.